JOQL

 }

 Note - The requested data, here the list of projects, is always returned in the result.data property.
-This allows to have other top level property down the road, such as result.meta to get pagination token or such meta data.
+This allows other top-level properties down the road, such as result.meta to get a pagination token or similar metadata.

 Muting Call Example

-When calling create or update muting calls, the convention is that the params.data contain the patch entity to be created or updated.
+When calling create or update muting calls, the convention is that params.data contains the patch entity to be created or updated.

 For example, a create project call would look like: